Pinto Colvig: Career

 By the late 1920s, Colvig became associated with Walter Lantz, with whom he attempted to establish a cartoon studio, creating a character called "Bolivar, the Talking Ostrich", which would have appeared in sound shorts.
 When Lantz became producer of Universal's Oswald the Lucky Rabbit cartoons in 1929, Colvig was hired as an animator, also working as a storyman and voice artist, briefly voicing Oswald.

-In 1930, Colvig signed an eight-year contract with Walt Disney Productions as a writer, also providing sound effects, including the barks for Pluto the Pup.
+In 1930, Colvig signed an eight-year contract with Walt Disney Productions as a writer.
+He also provided sound effects, including the barks for Pluto the Pup.
 The following year he began voicing Goofy, originally known as Dippy Dawg.
 Other notable characters he voiced include Practical Pig, the pig that built the "house of bricks" in the Disney short "Three Little Pigs", and both Grumpy and Sleepy in Snow White and the Seven Dwarfs.
 He directed (along with Erdman Penner and Walt Pfeiffer) the 1937 Mickey Mouse short Mickey's Amateurs.
 Colvig was associated with Disney for most of his career.

-Between 1937 and 1940, Colvig did not work for the Disney studio, after falling out with Walt Disney.
-He was offered a job with Fleischer Studios, then planning to produce a competing feature-length animated film in the wake of Disney's success with Snow White and the Seven Dwarfs, moving to Miami in early 1938.
-For Fleischer, he worked on 1939's Gulliver's Travels, for which he voiced town crier Gabby, who was spun off into his own short-lived series.
-He also voiced Bluto for the studio's Popeye the Sailor cartoons, replacing Gus Wickie, who elected to remain in New York rather than move to Miami.
+After a falling out with Walt Disney, Colvig did not work for the Disney studio between 1939 and 1943.
+He was offered a job with Fleischer Studios, then planning to produce a competing feature-length animated film in the wake of Disney's success with Snow White and the Seven Dwarfs.
+He moved to Miami, then Fleischer's location, in early 1938.

+For Fleischer, Colvig worked on 1939's Gulliver's Travels, for which he voiced town crier Gabby, who was spun off into his own short-lived series.
+He also voiced Bluto for the studio's Popeye the Sailor cartoons, replacing Gus Wickie, who elected to remain in New York rather than move to Miami when the studio relocated.
 Colvig's departure from Disney meant that the increasingly popular Goofy went voiceless for several years.
 A select few shorts during the interim period of leave featured a soundalike voice for Goofy provided by Jack Bailey.

-He began working on radio, providing voices and sound effects, including the sounds of Jack Benny's Maxwell on The Jack Benny Program, later performed by Mel Blanc.
+Colvig began working in radio, providing voices and sound effects, including the sounds of Jack Benny's Maxwell car for The Jack Benny Program, later performed by Mel Blanc.

 In 1939, Colvig returned to California, and began to devote himself to acting and doing voices in several cartoons for the Warner Bros. animation studio and for MGM, where he voiced a Munchkin in the 1939 film The Wizard of Oz.

 In 1946, Colvig was cast as Bozo the Clown for Capitol Records.
 He played the role for a decade, which also included portraying the character on television.
 During this period, Colvig also recorded the "Filbert the Frog" song, which featured Colvig's virtuoso use of the glottal stop as a musical instrument in itself.

 In 1967, Colvig's last known performance, as Goofy, was for the Telephone Pavilion at Expo 67.
 Colvig's dialogue for this exhibit was recorded six months before his death.